Earn your turns safely!

 Prior to 9:10am, the descent route is limited to Tea Kettle/B29 only.
 After 9:10am, any Open run can be skied.

-On non-operational days…6:30am until Dusk on Mondays and 6:30am-4pm on Tuesdays (except Holidays) Access is also granted on Sunday evenings, after the ski area has closed, and the runs have been swept and cleared, usually 4:30pm until the Park closes at Dusk.
+On non-operational days…7:15am until Dusk on Mondays and 7:15am-4pm on Tuesdays (except Holidays) Access is also granted on Sunday evenings, after the ski area has closed, and the runs have been swept and cleared, usually 4:30pm until the Park closes at Dusk.

-Skiing and snowshoeing is permitted within the patrolled boundary when the lifts are not operating, until grooming operations begin (6:30AM-Dusk on Mondays and 6:30AM-4PM Tuesdays except holiday periods).
+Skiing and snowshoeing is permitted within the patrolled boundary when the lifts are not operating, until grooming operations begin (7:15AM-Dusk on Mondays and 7:15AM-4PM Tuesdays except holiday periods).
 Grooming normally begins at 4:00pm on Tuesday evening.
 An Annual SNO-PARK permit or a Day-Use SNO-PARK permit combined with a Discover Pass (day or annual) is required on all vehicles.
 Call the Ranger Station at 509.238.4258 for more information.

 Uphill users, prior to operating hours need to follow specific instructions to allow safe and unobstructed traffic flow.
 On weekday mornings users should park nose in against the uphill snow bank adjacent to Lodge 1, between the two driveways.
 On weekend mornings uphill users should park in the employee parking area south (uphill) of Lodge 1.

 Roadways at Mt Spokane are cleared by the Washington State Parks.
 Blocking the clearing of snow on a fresh snowfall day can impede safe traffic flow and user experience.
 On new snow mornings where snowfall is actively being cleared please adhere to parking guidelines and be sensitive to the goals of park snowplows and accommodate their path of travel wherever possible.